 Employers must provide at least two months’ notice if they are terminating an employee for financial reasons, or just a month’s notice if the decision is due to unsatisfactory performance on the employee’s part.
-Employees who are being let go for misconduct are not entitled to prior notice of termination.
+Employees who are being let go of misconduct are not entitled to a prior notice of termination.

 Employees have the right to resign by giving a written request 14 calendar days in advance.
 The notice begins on the day immediately following the day on which the application is registered.

 A period of three months is permissible to test an employee’s professional skills that may be extended up to a maximum of six months for employees selected for a key position.
 For positions with non-qualified employees, a trial period of 15 days is only allowed for exceptions.

 Employees hired on the basis of a definite term individual labor contract can be subject to a trial period which must not exceed:

 All employees have the right to an annual paid holiday, with a duration of not less than 28 calendar days without taking into account the non-working holidays.
 Paid holiday for the first year of work is given to the employee after six months of continuous work at the enterprise.
 The schedule of annual paid holidays in the following year is made by the employer, as agreed with the representatives of employees, not less than two weeks before the end of each calendar year.

 A paid medical holiday is given to all employees and apprentices, on the basis of the medical certificate.
 The employer pays the employee during the first five days of sick leave, and a social security payment is available from the sixth day.